HPCurtis/measurement_error_cor/README.md

   - rho_ppc.png: PNG fro rho parameter that doesnt have divergences udner the model prescription.

 ## Stan
-[Stan](https://mc-stan.org/) is the state-of-the-art platform for statistical modeling and high-performance statistical computation pioneering many of the modern probabilstic modelling methods and tools that this example demosntrates.
+[Stan](https://mc-stan.org/) is the state-of-the-art platform for statistical modeling and high-performance statistical computation pioneering many of the modern probabilstic modelling methods and tools that this example demonstrates.
 These include non-centered parametrisations, LKJ priors and the Algorithms shouting at you when something goes wrong (specificaly here model divergences) (McElreath, 2020).

 ## Measurement error model (Stanified)